Esri/integrating-iot-arcgis/demo/readme.md

 # Demo
 Each of the demos shown in the seminar can be found here.
-PLease note some of the examples will require content coming from external repositories.
+Please note some of the examples will require content coming from external repositories.

 ### Azure IoT Hub